-We believe that nature matters – within its own right and from the invaluable benefits it brings to our daily lives, from the air we breathe to the food we eat.
+We believe that nature matters – in its own right and from the invaluable benefits it brings to our daily lives.
+It provides us with the air we breathe, the water we drink and the food we eat

 We are your local wildlife charity

 For 40 years, we have been driven and supported by passionate people, like you, who share our views and help us make a difference for nature locally - from protecting wildlife and wild places across Northern Ireland and championing our seas to inspiring people to care for nature on their doorstep.

 We are proud to be one of 46 independent Wildlife Trusts working across the UK.
 Together we are the largest grassroots movement standing up for wildlife.

 Love Northern Ireland's wildlife?